How to buy Brockman Mining shares

 Own Brockman Mining shares in just a few minutes.

 Brockman Mining Limited is an other industrial metals & mining business based in Australia.
 Brockman Mining shares (BCK) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.025 – an increase of 13.64% over the previous week. and has a market cap (total outstanding shares value) of $184.2 million.
+Brockman Mining has a market cap (total outstanding shares value) of $190.8 million.

 How to buy shares in Brockman Mining

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.